-For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park – there are several walking trails to enjoy that take you to and from these swimming spots.
+For a dip, you can go to the natural swimming lakes and holes situated throughout the mangroves in Blue Hole Park.
+There are several walking trails to enjoy that take you to and from these swimming spots.

 Along with the natural scenery on offer, both Aruba and Bermuda have a wealth of attractions and cultural experiences worth checking out.

-Bermuda has no casinos though, as gambling is illegal.
+Both have a good nightlife scene, although Bermuda has no casinos as gambling is illegal.
 So if you want to try your hand at blackjack, Aruba is the place to be.

 Staying near the capital, the Butterfly Farm is well worth visiting.
 This is an opportunity to step into a lush forested area and enjoy the colors of thousands of exotic butterflies above your head.

 As an overseas territory of the UK, expect British influences.
-However American culture, as well as Native American and African influences have all left their mark on this fascinating little island.
+However American culture, as well as African influences have all left their mark on this fascinating little island.

-Aruban cuisine is a mix of Caribbean, Dutch, and Latin American influences, which as you can probably guess makes it a pretty good place to visit as a foodie!
+Aruban cuisine is a mix of Caribbean, Dutch, and Latin American influences.
+Which makes it a pretty good place to visit as a foodie!

 Keshi Yena is regarded as the national dish of Aruba.
 This large ball of cheese is stuffed with chicken (but sometimes other types of meat too), and is a real comfort food.

-Bermudan cuisine is a real mash of English and Caribbean influences, and subsequently favorite dishes here include salted codfish and potatoes (a common breakfast), fish chowder, and fish and chips.
+Bermudan cuisine is a real mash of English and Caribbean influences, and subsequently popular dishes include salted codfish and potatoes (a common breakfast), fish chowder, and fish and chips!